andirsun/resvit-restaurant/README.md

 * cd ..
 * docker-compose up
 * ctrl c (After the application is up.
 Interrupts docker compose running process)
+* docker ps -a (Look for our front and back images names (the longest names) and copy them)
-* docker start frontendImage backendImage (Not necessarily both)
+* docker start frontendImage backendImage
 * Done!